Johnson County Court Records

 - Juror identifying information

-Court staff cannot make legal determinations in response to records requests—for example, they cannot confirm whether a judgment is current or whether a lien exists.
+Keep in mind that court staff cannot make legal determinations when responding to records requests — for example, they cannot confirm whether a judgment is still active or whether a lien exists.
 Staff also will not create new documents or compile bulk data to fulfill a request.

 Johnson County Criminal Court Records

-Criminal cases in Johnson County are prosecuted in the District Court.
-The court handles all felony and misdemeanor cases, drug offenses, traffic violations, and DUI matters.
+All criminal cases in Johnson County are prosecuted in the District Court, which handles felonies, misdemeanors, drug offenses, traffic violations, and DUI matters.
 Municipal courts throughout the county adjudicate minor criminal offenses and traffic infractions within their city limits.

 Searching Criminal Court Cases

-Criminal case information can be searched on the Johnson County District Court Public Records portal by selecting the “Criminal/Juvenile/Traffic” case type and entering a name or case number.
+Start with the Johnson County District Court Public Records portal — select the Criminal/Juvenile/Traffic case type and enter a name or case number.
 The statewide Kansas CaseSearch portal also provides access to Johnson County criminal case data.

-For questions about criminal matters, contact the District Court’s criminal division.
-The court’s phone directory lists direct numbers for specific divisions.
-General criminal information is also available on the court’s criminal cases page, including guidance on court costs and expungement procedures.
+For questions about criminal matters, contact the District Court's criminal division.
+The court's phone directory lists direct numbers for specific divisions.
+General criminal information — including guidance on court costs and expungement procedures — is also available on the court's criminal cases page.

 Johnson County Sheriff's Office